What are the Results of the International Medical School Rankings?

 Glasgow, which the CUG lists as third in the UK, is 40th in the QS rankings and 53rd in THE.
 Swansea, fourth in the UK according to CUG, appears at the 351-400 rank by QS, and between 201-250 by THE.
 This demonstrates how the different priorities of international medical school rankings can underserve certain universities, even when their teaching and graduate prospects are excellent.

-Compare the results between national and international yourself and read what the medical school rankings in the UK are for 2019.
+Compare the results between national and international yourself and read what the medical school rankings in the UK are.

 Remember to read critically

 Just because a university holds a particular place on international medical school rankings doesn’t mean that it’s right for you, or even that you will get the best education there.
 Look at which things a league table prioritises, and bear in mind which aspects are most important to you.
 When you’re choosing your university, use league tables as a tool, but do not take them at face value; national rankings and information from current students or alumni give a very different picture.

 If you’re applying to medical school and you want to triple your chances of success, look into our medicine packages to help you make a competitive application!